rominator1983/justOneOctaveUp.lv2/README.md

 This approach **cannot** be used to transpose a singal down or up to an arbitrary other interval other than an octave.
 It is **just one octave up**.

+This is a work in progress and it seems I have not solved the latency issue completely.
+In the meantime one can use [rectifyingOctave.lv2](https://github.com/rominator1983/rectifyingOctave.lv2) which has zero latency and sounds pretty decent after all.

 Install
 ===
 Install the pre compiled artifacts from https://github.com/rominator1983/justOneOctaveUp.lv2/releases